Michael Morley (banker)

-Michael John Morley (born 18 May 1957) is a British banker who succeeded Sarah Deaves as the Chief Executive Officer of Coutts & Co, the UK Private Bank, from May 2009 until March 2016.
+Michael John Morley (born 18 May 1957) is a British banker and business executive.
+He was chief executive officer of Coutts & Co from May 2009 to March 2016.
+He subsequently led Deutsche Bank's UK wealth management business from 2017 to 2022.
+Since January 2025 he has been chair of trustees of the Centre for Mental Health.

 Early life and education

 Morley was educated at Merchant Taylors' School in Northwood, London followed by Cambridge University where he studied Modern and Medieval Languages at Christ's College, Cambridge.